Steps For Student Success

 There are many tools available to you to meet virtually with your instructor or classmates.
 Your class may rely on one or more of these tools to share class content.

+Zoom is a web-conferencing tool used by PNW.
 Zoom can run within a web browser but also offers a local client, similar to WebEx.
 Download the Zoom client.

 Many software titles are available to you free of charge or at a major discount through the IT at Purdue community software hub.